jamiemcglone/Space_Explorers/README.md

  # Space Explorers Educational Game

 A full stack application developed on ReactJS on the front-end and MongoDB and Express on the back-end.
+Developed in a team of 4 people following Agile methodologies in the span of 1 week.

 ## Contents